Electric System Input Data¶

 h |

-If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, it is substituted by the TTC in the code.
-Internally, all the TTC and TTCBck values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.
+If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, the TTC substitutes it in the code.
+Internally, all the TTC and TTCBck values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

-Reactance can take a negative value as a result of the approximation of three-winding transformers.
+Reactance can take a negative value due to the approximation of three-winding transformers.
 No Kirchhoff’s second law disjunctive constraint is formulated for a circuit with negative reactance.

 Node location¶